wedsonregis/NiceHive/README.md

   * Include pool API uri without endpoints

 ### expression
-  * the expression must be assembled according to the api you want to consume, but two variables must be kept: "%s/load_account/%s"
+  * the expression must be assembled according to the api you want to consume, but two variables must be kept: "`%s`/load_account/`%s`"
-  First %s refers to previously passed uri.
-The second %s preserves the wallet that will be passed in the flightsheet.json file.
+  First `%s` refers to previously passed uri and, the second `%s` preserves the wallet that will be passed in the `flightsheet.json` file.

 ### balance and balance_unconfirmed
   * Balance Before navigating jason's nodes we need to know what kind of data we are going to collect.